SansGuidon/bookmarks/README.md

 * [Sven Taylor](https://restoreprivacy.com/privacy-tools/) - (2021) Privacy Tools - How to restore your online privacy in 2021
 * [PrivacyTests.org](https://privacytests.org/) - is an open-source initiative that subjects popular web browsers to a suite of automated tests.
 These tests are designed to audit web browsers' privacy properties in an unbiased manner.
 * [digitalblossom/alternative-frontends](https://github.com/digitalblossom/alternative-frontends) - Alternative privacy-respecting frontends for popular services 🔐🌐
+* [YunoHost](https://yunohost.org/) - is an operating system aiming for the simplest administration of a server, and therefore democratize self-hosting, while making sure it stays reliable, secure, ethical and lightweight.
+It is a copylefted libre software project maintained exclusively by volunteers.
+Technically, it can be seen as a distribution based on Debian GNU/Linux and can be installed on many kinds of hardware.

 # Procrastinating :pig2: :dog2:
 * [Random Hunt](https://randomhunt.com/) - Like StumbleUpon, but for Product Hunt.
 Meaning : best of products, one random product at a time
 * [MorganGeek](https://www.morgangeek.be/minibifff.html) - Random Horror Show : some random short horror movies in loop.
 Inspired by the BIFFF and [Short of the Week / Short Horror Movies](https://www.shortoftheweek.com/channels/horror/)